 The generated application from this post is available at Github, you can clone it with:

 git clone firstname.lastname@example.org:stockgeeks/jhipster-custom.git && git checkout tags/v1.0, after the project is cloned and the tagged version checked out by the previous command you should have the exactly version I generated while creating this post.

 There are many ways to evolve your generated Jhipster application, they provide nice tooling and

 CLI for it and you can also use the Angular CLI for front end among many other possibilities.
-I use it as a kickstart for my side projects but I have many personal preferences and from the initial generated application I usually do a lot of small customization to fit my preferred development setup so I plan to cover in the next blog posts where I will explain my personal customizations including(random order and not limited to):
+I use it as a kickstart for my side projects but I have many personal preferences and from the initial generated application I usually do a lot of small customization to fit my preferred development setup.

 Stay tuned.
 Feedback is highly appreciated.

 That's it for now, hope you liked it.
 Keep learning!

 Follow me on Twitter